 What Is Agentic AI?
-A Plain-English Guide for Business Leaders
+A Plain-English Business Guide

 The short answer